JoggAI-Tech/docs/api-reference/QuickStart/GettingStarted.md

 The generated video consumption is based on its duration: 1 API credit is consumed for every 2 minutes of video.
 Less than 2 minutes is calculated as 1 API credit.

+The preview video consumption is based on its duration: 0.5 API credit is consumed for every 2 minutes of video.
+Less than 2 minutes is calculated as 0.5 API credit.

 Each time you call the AI Scripts API, it will consume 0.2 API Credit.